Can I Eat Expired Ginger Paste Commercially Packaged Opened?

 Expert Source

-"Once opened, store ginger paste in the refrigerator and use within 6 months for best quality." - CDC
+"Once opened, commercially packaged ginger paste should be stored in the refrigerator and used within 6 months for best quality." - USDA

 ⚠️Spoiled Ginger Paste Commercially Packaged Opened